Parents are always welcome to join our program at Morning Stars Learning

 Morning Stars Learning Program will try to have snack days on or as close to

-your child’s birthday as possible to insure this to be a special day.
-All children
+your child’s birthday as possible to ensure this to be a special day.
+All

-having summer birthdays will have a special UN- birthday snack day in June
+children having summer birthdays will have a special UN- birthday snack day

 Lunch Time (Lunch Bunch):